Samuel-Makinde/Calculator-app-/README.md

 # Projects
 # Calculator.c
-To build a simple calculator using for loop.
+To build a simple calculator using for loop with C language.
 # main.c
 To build a simple calculator using switch.
 # break.c